How to Put Study Abroad on Your Resume: 4 Steps

 Highlight these hard-won attributes and your potential employer will be impressed and more apt to put your resume in the “to interview” pile.

-How to Add Study Abroad to Your Resume: 4 Steps
+How to Write a Line for Study Abroad on Your Resume: 4 Steps

 See how study abroad gives your resume a boost?
 Now, let’s discuss how to effectively highlight your study abroad experience on your resume.
 We see it as an easy four-step process.